 “I have never supported these policies, nor has the majority of the Texas Senate,” he said.
 Republican Governor Greg Abbott likewise rebuffed calls to strengthen gun laws and concentrated much of his post-shooting policy agenda on mental health issues, which research says play a limited role in gun violence.

 In their responses to El Paso, lawmakers like Patrick and Abbott are sticking to a familiar script.
 What their positions do not reflect is public opinion.
 Even in one of the most gun-friendly places in the country, surveys show that voters are much more receptive to firearm restrictions than the record of the GOP-led state Legislature suggests.

 A February 2019 poll by the Texas Politics Project at the University of Texas found that 72 percent of Texans support a red flag law, with only 18 percent of respondents in opposition.
 The same pollsters found that 49 percent of respondents, a clear plurality, said “gun control laws” should be more strict, while 30 percent said they should be left the same, and 17 percent that they should be further relaxed.

-In fact, according to the Texas Politics Project polling, support for stricter gun laws in the state has outpaced support for loosening gun laws since at least February 2015.
+In fact, according to the Texas Politics Project polling, support for stricter gun laws in the state has outpaced support for looser gun laws since at least February 2015.
 Among their findings in the intervening four years: A majority of Texans have favored universal background checks, and a plurality believe open carry will make them less safe.